Hakusan Hirasedo (Nagano)

 Access

-If you want to use public transportion you need to start from the Bettodeai trailhead and Ishikawa side.
+There is no public transportion access for this trailhead.
+It's still possible to hike Hakusan but you need to start from the Bettodeai trailhead and Ishikawa side.

 Trail description